How to Immigrate From Trinidad and Tobago to Canada

 You will need to get your biometrics done if you are between the age of 17 and 79.
 The good news is that your biometrics will be valid for 10 years after you apply.

-If you do plan to immigrate to Canada from Trinidad, you will need to complete two main language exams to qualify.
+If you do plan to immigrate to Canada from Trinidad and Tobago, you will need to complete two main language exams to qualify.
 These are the:

 - IELTS (International English Language Testing System); and